khalladay/khalladay.github.com/_posts/2017-08-30-Vulkan-Uniform-Buffers-pt2.md

 ## Don't Use _aligned_malloc

 The next piece of feedback came from reddit user [rhynodegreat](https://www.reddit.com/user/rhynodegreat), and it is directly related to the cost of memory mapping we just talked about.
-It was pointed out that since I was using memcpy to trasnfer data to a mapped buffer pointer, I didn't need to be using _aligned_malloc for the original allocation.
+It was pointed out that since I was using memcpy to transfer data to a mapped buffer pointer, I didn't need to be using _aligned_malloc for the original allocation.
 I admit this was a bit of cargo culting on my end.
 I originally figured out how to use dynamic uniform buffers from some example code I found online, and didn't question the use of _aligned_malloc, since I had never used it before.

 Luckily, removing it from my code was as simple as replacing any calls to it with a simple malloc call.